List of primary state highways in Virginia shorter than one mile: SR 300

 State Route 300 is a 0.64 mi state highway in Powhatan.
 The state highway begins at SR 13 next to the Powhatan County courthouse.
 SR 300 heads east on Courthouse Tavern Lane, turns south onto Tilman Road, then turns east onto Scottsville Road to its eastern terminus at US 60.
 A wye route of SR 300, SR 300Y, runs 0.04 mi along Tilman Road from Marion Harland Lane north to Scottsville Road on the southeast side of the courthouse property.

 SR 304

 State Route 304 is the designation for Seymour Drive, which runs 0.71 mi from US 501 east to US 360 north of and parallel to the Dan River within the town of South Boston.

 SR 306

 State Route 306 is the designation for the 0.88 mi segment of Harpersville Road from US 60 east to US 17 and SR 143 within the city of Newport News.

 SR 349

-State Route 349 is the designation for Edmunds Boulevard, a 0.12 mi L-shaped highway that passes closely follows the west and south sides of the Halifax County Courthouse in the town of Halifax.
+State Route 349 is the unsigned designation for Edmunds Boulevard, a 0.12 mi L-shaped highway that passes closely follows the west and south sides of the Halifax County Courthouse in the town of Halifax.
 The north and east sides of the courthouse are flanked by SR 360 and US 501, respectively.